 The Educator Effectiveness funds have been used in support of the LCAP goals and actions to support professional learning for certificated teachers, administrators, paraprofessional educators, and certificated staff to meet students' academic, social, emotional, and mental health needs, so that learning communities for educators are able to engage in a meaningful classroom teaching experience specifically in Actions 4 and 5.
-These professional learning opportunities have allowed for CCPA staff to attend the following: the OCDE Project GLAD, CUE (Computer-Using Educators) Conference, the Juvenile Court, Community and Alternative School Administrators of California (JCCASAC) Conference, and an Art4Healing workshop and training, as well as participating in the Year 3 of MTSS training with 100% staff participation.
+These professional learning opportunities have allowed for CCPA staff to attend the following: the OCDE Project GLAD, CUE (Computer-Using Educators) Conference, the Juvenile Court, Community and Alternative School Administrators of California (JCCASAC) Conference, and an Art4Healing workshop and training.

 Additionally, the school Principal participates as a board member for both the Orange County Conservation Corps and California Job ChalleNGe program to further build bridges between these programs to ultimately lead to continued successful outcomes for CCPA students.
 Because of CCPA's participation with educational partners, the number of school events has increased and overall have had more students attending events for the year.
-These events include a new College and Career week held twice a year, an Art4Healing workshop, Alumni and Future Grad Resource Night, The Power of Your Image workshops, and grocery distributions.
+These events include a new College and Career week held twice a year, an Art4Healing workshop, Alumni Night, and grocery distributions.
 These events are held to continue to prepare students for college, career and life, while also breaking down barriers to support student achievement.